Aberdeen: Buses and coaches

 First Aberdeen operates the majority of city bus services, as the successor to Grampian Regional Transport (GRT) and Aberdeen Corporation Tramways.
-Secondary operators include Stagecoach Bluebird and Stagecoach East Scotland.
+Secondary operators include Stagecoach Bluebird and Stagecoach South Scotland.

-Aberdeen is the global headquarters of parent company FirstGroup plc, having grown from the GRT Group.
+Aberdeen is the global headquarters of parent company FirstGroup, having grown from the GRT Group.
 First is still based at the former Aberdeen Tramways depot on King Street, which has now been redeveloped into a new headquarters and bus depot.